keroyan/AuUI/README.md

 ## What does this project use

 - To Draw?
-  - It uses DirectX to draw all it's elements e.g Text, Checkboxes
+  - It uses *DirectX* to draw all it's elements e.g Text, Checkboxes
 - To Create Window?
-  - It uses Windows API to make a basic Window
+  - It uses *Windows API* to make a basic Window
 - Made in?
-  - Plain C++
+  - Plain *C++*

+# Libraries

+- Logging
+  - Spdlog